serlo/testtiger/README.md

 Now open GitHub Desktop, sign in, and use "clone repository" to save TestTiger on your computer.
 Choose a folder for it.

-Start Code, click "open folder," and open the selected folder.
+Start Code, click "open folder" and open the selected folder.
 Click "trust" if prompted.

 Open a terminal in Code with **Ctrl-ö** and execute the following command: `npm install`.